UK Stocks-Factors to watch on June 10

 > Financial Times

-> Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit* BridgeStation: view story .134(Reporting by Sudip Kar-Gupta, Editing by Atul Prakash)
+> Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit* BridgeStation: view story .134(Reporting by Sudip Kar-Gupta, Editing by Alistair Smout)

 * HK->Shanghai Connect daily quota used 5.9 pct, Shanghai->HK daily quota used 14.3 pct